UT4-BTDevTeam/UTVotingMod/README.md

 # UTVotingMod
 UT4 serverside plugin to improve mapvote rotation.

+### Map lockout
-Currently this mutator disables each voted map for a configurable amount of subsequent matches.
-For example with a value of 10, when DM-Cheops is voted, it will not appear in the maplist anymore until 10 more maps are played.
-With a value of 1, only the current map will always be stripped from the list.
+If enabled, disables each voted map for the desired amount of subsequent matches.
+For example with a value of 5, when DM-Cheops is voted, it will not appear in the maplist anymore until 5 more maps are played.

-More options may come in the future for configuring different rotation systems, depending on the demand.
+### Random subset
+If enabled, the mod will automatically trim the maplist down to the desired size, picking random maps in the list.
+This is similar to when the game selects 3 random maps at 10 seconds left, except here it happens right from the start.
+Can be combined with map lockout.

+## Installing

-### Install
+### Plugin
 Paste the repository folder in
 ```
 UTServer/UnrealTournament/Plugins/